 With all of this in mind, you should be feeling ready to tackle your website’s SEO.
 While search engines are always becoming more complicated, the work which has to be done to find success with them is being documented all the time.
 This means that new guides, tutorials, and businesses are popping up all the time, intending to provide support to those who struggle with this sort of work.
 It makes sense that SEO is a challenge, as most people haven’t trained to work with it, but it can be hard to take the step to look for help when you’re used to running things on your own.

-Where does SEO fit in the Digital Strategy?
+Where does SEO fit in the Digital Marketing Strategy?

-SEO should be the starting point for any business that is serious about being on the internet, we can no understate its importance.
+So what is the role of SEO?
+Where you should it be prioritised?
+Well, as you may have gathered SEO should be the starting point for any business that is serious about being on the internet, we can not understate its importance.
 We have already discussed the contribution that it makes to most businesses traffic, providing the greatest share of traffic to any website.
 For that reason alone it should also command the greatest amount of your effort or budget too.
 But SEO has an even greater role and here's why it should be at the centre of your digital strategy.

 Part of an SEO strategy is to create content, new fresh content.
 This content also fills the magazine of your email marketing, your social media.
 The link building that is also a large part of SEO generates referral traffic.
 Keywords that are proven to convert via your SEO can direct your PPC, if you are trying to dominate a particular term then you can rank your website for it and have paid ads taking an even greater share of a lucrative keywords traffic.